vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 Setting the user's profile is facilitated through the `ProfileCommand` and the `ProfileCommandParser` class, which parses the user's input to create a new `UserProfile` object to be set in the current `Model` component.

-The following activity diagram summarizes what happens when a user executes a profile command:
+The following activity diagram summarizes what happens when a user executes a `profile` command:

 ![ProfileActivityDiagram](images/ProfileActivityDiagram.png)

-The following sequence diagram further illustrates how the `profile` operation works:
+The following sequence diagram further illustrates how the `profile` command operation works:

 ![ProfileSequenceDiagram](images/ProfileSequenceDiagram.png)